shmeppyshmep/invoker/README.md

 # Invoker
 A command line Bandcamp download tool to simplify the process of downloading owned releases to your server.

-This is very basic for now with only one command 'invoke'.
+This is very basic for now with only one command.
 It is setup in simple bash and uses `wget` & `unzip`.

 ## Installation